jimbroze/Konnector/README.md

         return super()._get_check_list_from_webhook(data["event_data"]["project_id"])
 ```

-There are two task conversion methods that do the heavy lifting of converting tasks to and from the notation used by the platform:
+There are two task conversion methods that do the heavy lifting of converting tasks to and from the notation used by the platform.
+Basic property conversion is done within the `Platform` class and the child class takes care of anything specific to the Platform.

 TO:
 ```python